bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 76°
-- Mostly Clear
+- Partly Cloudy
-- 83% humidity
+- 85% humidity
-- 6 mph wind
+- 8 mph wind
-- 37% cloud cover
+- 39% cloud cover
-- 80 AQI 🟨
+- 70 AQI 🟨
-- 0.24 inches of rain expected in the next 48 hours
+- 0.33 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>